 NINTH AMENDED AND RESTATED BY-LAWS

 NAME; PRINCIPAL OFFICE

 Section 1.
-Seventh Amended and Restated Bylaws.
-These “Seventh Amended and Restated Bylaws” (hereinafter referred to as “Bylaws”) are adopted as of this 16th day of October, 2011, and are made retroactive to the first day of January, 2005, and shall supersede any previously executed and adopted Bylaws for the Corporation (as defined herein).
+Ninth Amended and Restated Bylaws.
+These “Ninth Amended and Restated Bylaws” (hereinafter referred to as “Bylaws”) are adopted as of this 30th day of November, 2015, and shall supersede any previously executed and adopted Bylaws for the Corporation (as defined herein).

 Section 2.
 Name of Corporation.
 The name of this Corporation shall be International Thriller Writers, Inc., and shall be referred to herein as the “Corporation.”

 Section 3.
 Location of Principal Office.
 The principal office of the Corporation shall be at such place as the board of directors (hereinafter referred to as “Board”) may from time to time designate by resolution.

 Section 1.
 Corporation Is Nonprofit.
 This Corporation has been formed pursuant to the General Corporation Law of the State of Delaware as a non-stock corporation.
 It is a mutual benefit non-profit trade association formed as a corporation.

 Section 2.
 Specific Purpose.
 The specific and primary purpose of this Corporation shall be to: promote the thriller genre; provide opportunities for collegiality among thriller authors and industry professionals; bestow recognition for the genre; and sponsor and support events and conferences and all other related activities.

 Section 1.
 Members of the Corporation.
 The Members of this Corporation shall be limited to those as defined herein.